-There are many mathematical developments but we have sketched those of most importance with the exception of a rather different style of modelling that has recently become popular.
-More aggregate modelling has slowly given way to models which are articulated from the bottom up rather than the top down reflecting the increasingly popular paradigm of decentralization which appears to offer much better explanations of the way human systems function.
+There are many mathematical developments but we have sketched those of most importance with the exception of a rather different style of modeling that has recently become popular.
+More aggregate modeling has slowly given way to models which are articulated from the bottom up, rather than the top down, reflecting the increasingly popular paradigm of decentralization which appears to offer much better explanations of the way human systems function.
 This also reflects the move to dynamics from statics and to process rather than product.
 Models in which agents or actors (individuals or groups) are central, are now being widely developed.
-These models focus on various dynamics in the urban system embodying fast to slow processes, from local movement such as travel to migration over different time scales through to changes in individual life styles and cycles in the built form itself.
-These models may include more classical simulation techniques such as those already sketched but they are usually focused on decision rules in which agents behave in response to their environment and in response to each other.
-In this sense, the models simulate emergent phenomena and are capable, at least in principle, of embodying novelty, surprise and innovation in the system.
+These models focus on various dynamics in the urban system embodying fast to slow processes, from local movement, such as travel, to migration over different time scales through to changes in individual life styles and cycles in the built form itself.
+These models may include more classical simulation techniques, such as those already sketched, but they are usually focused on decision rules in which agents behave in response to their environment and in response to each other.
+In this sense, the models simulate emergent phenomena and are capable, at least in principle, of embodying novelty, surprise, and innovation in the system.

-Typical urban models in this style have so far focused on rather simple mathematics of bottom-up processes such as cellular automata.
-The system is partitioned into physical zones or cells which are small enough to reflect individual characteristics such as distinct land uses.
-Cells change their state - their land use - dependent upon what happens in their neighbourhood which essentially embody the decision rules as to what land uses are compatible with one another at various spatial distances between them.
-These cellular automata models can be articulated as rules of the following kind:
+Typical urban models in this style have so far focused on rather simple mathematics of bottom-up processes, such as CA. The system is partitioned into physical zones or cells which are small enough to reflect individual characteristics, such as distinct land uses.
+Cells change their state - their land use - dependent upon what happens in their neighborhood which essentially embodies the decision rules as to what land uses are compatible with one another at various spatial distances between them.
+These CA models can be articulated as rules of the following kind:

-If

-$$C_j = empty$$

-, & If $N_j^{\ell} = \#C_k^{\ell}, \forall k \in \Omega_j, j \neq k$ , Then $C_j^{\ell} = developed \ as \ \ell$ (3)
+if

+$$C_j=$$

+empty, and if $N_j^\ell=C_k^\ell, \ \forall k\!\in\!\Omega_j, j\!\neq\!k,$

+then $C_i^\ell=$ developed as l

-Essentially equation (3) mirrors the decision process.
-A cell at location j is converted to development - to land use $\ell$ - if there is a certain number # of cells $N_j^{\ell}$ with land use $\ell$ within a neighbourhood of j called $\Omega_j$ .
+Essentially eqn [3] mirrors the decision process.
+A cell at location j is converted to development - to land use l -;

+if there is a certain number # of cells N_j^l with land use l within a neighborhood of j called Ω_i .
 This is usually restricted to a few cells around the location in question.
-If the neighbourhood is restricted in this way, then local rules lead to global emergence as in classic cellular automata models such as the Game of Life (Benenson and Torrens, 2004; Batty, 2005).
-Imagine this kind of system being extended to all zones with many different extents of neighbourhood and many land uses with multiple counting, majority, and physical decision rules and this gives an idea of the sort of urban CA models that have been developed.
+If the neighborhood is restricted in this way, then local rules lead to global emergence as in classic CA models, such as the Game of Life.
+Imagine this kind of system being extended to all zones with many different extents of neighborhood and many land uses with multiple counting, majority, and physical decision rules and this gives an idea of the sort of urban CA models that have been developed.
 If one adds individual actors to this environment, then one has urban models which are agent-based.
-Many CA but few agent-based models of this kind have been developed to date.
-The advantage of this style of modelling is that it is dynamic and behavioural and can easily extend to both demand and supply sides of the development process.
-Its disadvantage is that it has enormous data requirements, and does not fit easily into more topdown processes that drive the urban system.
-Because heterogeneity in agents is often introduced by local randomness, it does not generate the sorts of deterministic prediction that are usually needed in operational urban modelling.
+Many CA but few ABMs of this kind have been developed to date.
+The advantage of this style of modeling is that it is dynamic and behavioral and can easily extend to both demand and supply sides of the development process.
+Its disadvantage is that it has enormous data requirements, and does not fit easily into more top-down processes that drive the urban system.
+Because heterogeneity in agents is often introduced by local randomness, it does not generate the sorts of deterministic prediction that are usually needed in operational urban modeling.